 As a coffee producer, however, Juan Valdez didn’t just pre-empt second wave coffee; his invention also heralded the eventual arrival of third wave coffee.
 But it wasn’t until 2002 that Trish Rothgeb declared it was here.

 With the third wave comes a focus on the story behind the cup.
 The coffee variety, country of production, terroir, processing method, roast profile, brewing method… Consumers started to realise the impact that all this can have on the taste of the final coffee.
 On some coffee farms, experimental processing methods also emerged in an attempt to cater to this new, more discerning type of consumer.

 That isn’t to say that all third wave coffee was based on new technology: the Chemex, for example, was invented in 1941.
 However, there was a new interest in complexity, more acidity, and how to manipulate brewing to taste the unique flavours of the coffee beans themselves.

 What’s more, coffee got competitive.
 The Best of Panama and Cup of Excellence appeared in the late ‘90s, while the first World Barista Championship took place in 2000.
-The idea of elite coffee varieties really appeared in 2004, after a Panamanian Geisha sold at auction for US $21/lb – rising, in late years, to US $350.25/lb.
+The idea of elite coffee varieties really appeared in 2004, after a Panamanian Geisha sold at auction for US $21/lb – rising, in later years, to US $350.25/lb.